RnkSngh/Unity-Physics-Reinforcement-Learning/README.md

 ![](/GameGifs/robo_arm_untrained.gif)
 ## Trained Robot Arm
 ![](/GameGifs/robo_arm_trained.gif)
+# Dependencies
+This project was made in Unity 2020.3.8, using [Unity ML-Agents](https://unity.com/products/machine-learning-agents).

 # 3D Inverted Pendulum
 The 3D inverted Pendulum problem is a generalization of the [inverted pendulum problem](https://www.youtube.com/watch?v=ycsYhmwX9lM).
 Instead of a rectangle constrained to move in a 1D line to balance the attached weight, the 3D inverted pendulum consists of a cube constrained to move in a 2D plane to balance a weight.